dimagi/commcare-hq/docs/pillows.rst

 A pillow is falling behind
 --------------------------

-A pillow can fall behind for two reasons:
+Otherwise known as "pillow lag", a pillow can fall behind for a few reasons:

-1. The processor is too slow for the number of changes that are coming in. (i.e. `change_lag` for that pillow is very high)
+1. The processor is too slow for the number of changes that are coming in.
-2. There has been an issue with the change feed that has caused the checkpoint to be "rewound"
+2. There was an issue with the change feed that caused the checkpoint to be "rewound".
-3. Many exceptions happen during the day which requires pillows to process the same changes later.
+3. A processor continues to fail so changes are re-queued and processed again later.

+Lag is inherent to asynchronous change processing, so the question is what amount of lag is acceptable for users.

 Optimizing a processor
 ~~~~~~~~~~~~~~~~~~~~~~
 To solve #1 you should use any monitors that have been set up to attempt to
 pinpoint the issue.
-`commcare.change_feed.processor.timing` can help determine what processors/pillows are the root cause of slow processing.
+`commcare.change_feed.processor.timing` can help determine what
+processors/pillows are the root cause of slow processing.

 If this is a UCR pillow use the `profile_data_source` management command to
 profile the expensive data sources.